scc693/Simple-counter-/README.md

 ## Features

-- Increment, decrement, reset, and adjustable step values with long-press auto-repeat and keyboard shortcuts.
+- Reliable increment, decrement, and reset controls with long-press auto-repeat that avoids double-counting and supports arrow key shortcuts.
 - Description-based sequencing that tracks separate counts for each label.
 - "Print to Tape" workflow that logs timestamped entries and automatically advances sequences.
 - Persistent tape log with export/print view optimized for PDF and hard-copy records.
 - Optional haptics and audio feedback, plus theme and compact layout toggles.
 - Full offline support via service worker precaching for GitHub Pages hosting.
+- Print preview with a dedicated Close button for returning to the main counter.

 ## Getting Started